 Follow-up strategy after EP

 The first follow-up session was scheduled for 3 mo after EP.
-Then, follow-up examinations were scheduled every 3-6 mo for 1 year, and yearly thereafter for 5 years.
-The follow-up examinations included blood tests (for transaminase, pancreatic enzyme and tumor markers), duodenoscopy with biopsies, and contrast-enhanced CT scans.
+Then, follow-up examinations were scheduled every 3 mo to 6 mo for 1 year, and yearly thereafter for 5 years.
+The follow-up examinations included blood tests (for transaminase, pancreatic enzyme, and tumor markers), duodenoscopy with biopsies, and contrast-enhanced CT scans.
 When a polypoid lesion that was suspected to be a recurrent tumor was detected on follow-up duodenoscopy, an endoscopic biopsy was performed.
 Additional management strategies, such as argon plasma coagulation (APC) or PD, were considered when the biopsy demonstrated a tumorous lesion.
 PD was recommended for all cases of recurrent cancer.
 However, patients who refused or were unfit for PD were considered for APC.
 APC was recommended for adenomas (Figure 3).

 RESULTS